panaturbo/testrepo2/doc/arm/reference.rst

 ``QuerySockFail``
     This indicates the number of failures in opening query sockets.
 One common reason for such failures is due to a limitation on file descriptors.

+``QueryCurUDP``
+    This indicates the number of UDP queries in progress.

+``QueryCurTCP``
+    This indicates the number of TCP queries in progress.

 ``QueryTimeout``
     This indicates the number of query timeouts.